Augustine-Geeft/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions
 Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+12-directory_permissions
+Script that creates a directory with specific permissions in the working directory.